andrewcooke/choochoo/docs/impulse.md

     (power-meter based) TSS is significantly better than (heart-rate based) TRIMP.
 To promote software that he seems to gain from.

-    Another example is the connection between Friel and Training Peaks.
+    And Friel appears to be connected with Training Peaks.

     On the other hand, what's wrong with earning a living from the science you work on?
 I realise these are complicated issues.